OnyxfireInc/OnyxBackupVM/docs/index.md

 **WARNING**: Each VDI backed up using vdi-export counts as a backup, even if for the same VM, so keep this in mind if you specify multiple disks for a VM (i.e. `MYVM03:2:xvda;xvdb` will only keep one backup of each disk since together they total 2 backups).

 The following VM selection operations apply to the vm-export/vdi-export configuration (both command-line and config file selections): (1) Remove any matched VMs from excludes (both simple and regex-based) from the available list of VMs in the pool, (2) load each matched VM in vdi_exports into the config for vdi-export, then finally (3) load each matched VM from vm_exports into the config for full export ignoring any VMs already marked for vdi-export.
-By using the `--preview` option the scope of the given OnyxBackup-XS run is clearly output and is a good way to test.
+By using the `--preview` option the scope of the given OnyxBackupVM run is clearly output and is a good way to test.

-For any individual OnyxBackup-XS run, a VM found in the vdi-export list will take precedence over a matching entry in the vm-export list.
+For any individual OnyxBackupVM run, a VM found in the vdi-export list will take precedence over a matching entry in the vm-export list.
 The convention is that a VM is either backed up with a vm-export or a vdi-export, but not both.
 If at some point in time a VM grows in number of /dev/xvdX disks where it is required to switch from vm-export to vdi-export, then the same %BACKUP_DIR%/vm-name structure continues.
 Since, in this case, the backups are ordered by date with a mix of vdi-export and older vm-export backups, eventually the vm-export backups will be deleted based upon configured `max_backups`.

 ### VM Backup Directory Structure